deboute/scrapy-howto/README.rst

 Reviews for a podcast are accessible at "/show/$podcast_id/reviews".

-By using xpath requests on a podcast's page we can easiy retrieve the following elements:
+By using xpath requests on a podcast's page we can easily retrieve the following elements:

 - id
 - thumbnail
 - title